 In case the MGC signals the property TLS Versions (tlsv), the MG shall use this list instead.
 In this case the MGC must ensure the consistency of the list between the requirements of the TLS domain and the capability of the MG.

-In case the MG is acting as a TLS client, the highest TLS versions as defined by the specific TLS-endpoint profile are included into the initial TLS-handshake message (ClientHello).
+In case the MG acts as a TLS client, the highest TLS versions as defined by the specific TLS-endpoint profile are included into the initial TLS-handshake message (ClientHello).
 In case the MG acts as a TLS server, the MG shall select the highest TLS version that is present in the list of TLS-versions offered from the TLS client and in the TLS versions as defined by the TLS endpoint profile.
 If there is no match between both lists the TLS-handshake is regarded as failed.

 {Editor’s note (2012-09 meeting): Error cases need to be worked out, e.g. in case not all TLS-versions received from the MGC are supported by the MG}